 Lifestyle stress can include work, finances, relationships or just anything that you get anxious or worried about.

 The first step is often actually acknowledging that you are stressed and then taking action to tackle the areas that are stressing you.

-– Strengthen your immune system with supplements such as Echinacea and keep your adrenal glands strong with the right supplements, and a qualified nutritionist can help here with a specific programme for your needs.
+* Strengthen your immune system with supplements such as Echinacea and vitamin C and keep your adrenal glands strong with the right supplements.
+A qualified nutritionist can help here with a specific programme for your needs.

-Supplementing with bioidentical hormones is known to be highly effective for many of the common conditions that women suffer from PMS to low thyroid and through the fertile years to helping with menopause and osteoporosis.
+Supplementing with bioidentical hormones is known to be highly effective for many of the common conditions that women suffer from PMS to low thyroid.

 Whether you have had a hysterectomy, or are trying to have a baby, are pre or post menopause don’t give up because there is help for the hormonal imbalance that underlies many common conditions.